Guides

 A Practical Codex Stack

-Then add repository workflow context if your tasks begin from issues, reviews, or CI failures.
-Add database access when the code depends on schema reality.
-Add memory only when you have recurring project decisions worth retrieving across sessions.
+After that, add repository workflow context if tasks start from issues, reviews, or failing CI runs.
+Add database access when the code genuinely depends on schema reality rather than application-level assumptions.
+Hold off on memory tools until you have actual recurring decisions worth storing.

 FAQ